alan-turing-institute/data-safe-haven/.github/ISSUE_TEMPLATE/bug_report.md

 - Operating System: <!-- Which operating system are you using: Windows, Linux, macOS etc. -->
 - Data Safe Haven version: <!-- Which version of the Data Safe Haven are you using: 3.0.0, 3.1.1 etc. -->
-- Powershell version: <!-- Which version of Powershell: 6.2.7, 7.2.1 etc. -->
+- Powershell version: <!-- Which version of Powershell are you using: use CheckRequirements.ps1 if unsure -->
-- `Az` Powershell module version: <!-- Which version of the Az Powershell module are you using: 6.6.0, 7.0.0 etc. -->
+- `Az` Powershell module version: <!-- Which version of the Az Powershell module are you using: use CheckRequirements.ps1  if unsure -->
-- `Microsoft.Graph` Powershell module version: <!-- Which version of the Microsoft.Graph Powershell module are you using: 1.8.0, 1.9.0 etc. -->
+- `Microsoft.Graph` Powershell module version: <!-- Which version of the Microsoft.Graph Powershell module are you using: use CheckRequirements.ps1 if unsure -->
+- `Poshstache` module version: <!-- Which version of the Microsoft.Graph Powershell module are you using: use CheckRequirements.ps1 if unsure -->
 ## :strawberry: Desired behaviour

 <!--